safing/docs/docs/port17/architecture.md

 If a `public` `Bottle` is received it is handled like this:

-- `port17/manager` The bottle is parsed.
+- `port17/manager` Bottle is received
-- `port17/bottle` Signature is checked.
-If invalid, abort.
+- `port17/bottle` Bottle is parsed, signature and validity is checked
 - `port17/bottlerack` Bottle is compared to stored version, continue if new or changed.
 - `port17/manager` verify new/changed advertised IP addresses
   - if verification failed, forward bottle as distrusted.
-- `port17/manager` if PortName changed, verify if name is unique, otherwise, abort.
 - `port17/manager` forward bottle to all connected nodes and clients, as well as locally

 `local` `Bottles` represent nodes in the local network.